hassaan4584/Swiftjective-C/_posts/2019-07-27-On-Launching-Your-Indie-App.md

 ### Final Thoughts
 Launching an app is a crazy, unnerving experience.
 You just really don’t know what’s going to happen.
 Especially if you are a solo indie, your time, resources and mental capacity are stretched thin.
 You’ve got to be persistent, insistent and persistent about your app’s success.

-Though there’s certainly an art to launching, I’ve yet to crack its code though.
+Though there’s certainly an art to launching, I’ve yet to crack its code.
 Glean what you can from what worked for me, but more importantly - take note of what *didn’t* work.
 Avoid those.
 Most importantly, if you’re launching soon, best of luck!

 Until next time ✌️